What are the USP <787>, USP <788>, and USP <789> Standards?

 USP <787> Subvisible Particulate Matter in Therapeutic Protein Injections

-USP <787> is an alternative test to USP <788> designed for analyzing subvisible particles in protein therapies.
+USP <787> is an alternative test to USP <788> designed to analyze protein therapies' subvisible particles.
 It is based on the light obscuration method in USP <788> and has the same subvisible particle limits as that method.
 However, it allows a wider range of sample volumes to be used in testing—between 1-25 mL.
 Due to the challenges of processing protein aggregates with membrane microscopy, the light obscuration method is strongly preferred for these therapies and is the only explicitly provided method in this chapter.

 USP <789> Particulate Matter in Ophthalmic Solutions